Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

-The decibel is widely used in radio and electronics design calculations.
-When measuring radio frequency, or RF power, it is often easier to have a measurement made in a way that it is easy to compare the two power levels.
-As a result many power levels are specified in dBm or dBW, and much RF test equipment including power meters or spectrum analysers have calibrations in dBm or dBW.
-Often RF components such as mixers, oscillators and the like, as well as the interfaces between modules in RF equipment have their levels specified in dBm or dBW.
-Radio transmitters may also have their power levels expressed in this way.
+Many power levels themselves for power meters, spectrum analysers, signal generators are specified in dBm or dBW rather than watts.
+Also RF components such as mixers, oscillators and the like, as well as the interfaces between modules in RF equipment have their levels specified in dBm or dBW.
+Radio transmitters may also have their output levels expressed in terms of dBW.

-In itself a decibel is not an absolute level.
-It is purely a comparison between two levels, and on its own it cannot be used to measure an absolute power level.
+A decibel is not an absolute level - it is a comparison between two levels, and on its own it cannot be used to measure an absolute level.
 As a result of this the quantities of dBm and dBW are used:

 • dBm - This is a power expressed in decibels relative to one milliwatt.